 The options for Tor are:

-- CAPTCHA (visible challenge which the visitor must interact with to pass)
+- Challenge - visible CAPTCHA challenge, the visitor must interact with it to pass

 Cloudflare uses the two-letter code T1 for Tor.

 What does a Tor visitor see when CAPTCHA is selected?